KatoKode/BTree/README.md

 #define DATA_COUNT    128
 #define DELETE_COUNT    0
 ```
+#defines MINIMUM_DEGREE 255

 Modifying these defines will change the behavior of the demo program.

+Modifying MINIMUM_DEGREE should done with care.
+More will be provided on this in the future.

 NOTE: The demo program will not check for negative values or `DELETE_COUNT` having a larger value than `DATA_COUNT`.